semantic-release-plus/semantic-release-plus/packages/srp/docs/recipes/ci-configurations/circleci-workflows.md

 ### `.circleci/config.yml` configuration for multiple Node jobs

-This example is a minimal configuration for **semantic-release** with tests running against Node 16 and 14.
+This example is a minimal configuration for **semantic-release-plus** with tests running against Node 16 and 14.
 See [CircleCI documentation](https://circleci.com/docs/2.0) for additional configuration options.

 In this example, the [`circleci/node`](https://circleci.com/developer/orbs/orb/circleci/node) orb is imported (Which makes some node operations easier), then a `release` job is defined which will run `semantic-release`.